ropensci/geojsonio/README.md

 ### Install

-Install rgdal - in case you can't get it installed from binary , here's what works on a Mac.
+Install rgdal - in case you can't get it installed from binary , here's what works on a Mac (change to the version of `rgdal` and `GDAL` you have).

 ```r